Proto-Indo-European homeland: Alignment with the steppe theory

-Southern archaic PIE-homeland hypothesis

-Varying ideas have been proposed regarding the location of archaic PIE, including the Eurasian/Eastern European steppe, the Caucasus to the south, or a mixed origin derived from both regions.
+Heggarty et al. (2023), postulating 6000 BCE as the date of emergence of the Indo-European languages, propose a hybrid model, in which Indo-European languages reached the steppe ca. 5000 BCE, and then spawned the Balto-Slavic and Germanic languages, while Indo-European languages reached India as early as 3000 BCE via a southern route (Iran) or ca. 1500 BCE via a northern route through the steppes.
+Kassian & Starostin (2025) criticised Heggarty's proposal, finding "serious issues" with the methodology, and noting that "the established datings contradict historical evidence in several major aspects".

+Armenian hypothesis and renewed southern proposals

+A notable third possibility, which has gained renewed attention since the 2010s, is the "Near Eastern model", also known as the Armenian hypothesis.
+It was proposed by linguists Tamaz V. Gamkrelidze and Vyacheslav Ivanov in the early 1980s, postulating relationships between Indo-European and Caucasian languages based on the disputed glottalic theory and related to archaeological findings by Grogoriev.

+Some recent DNA research has resulted in renewed suggestions of the possibility of a Caucasian or northwest Iranian homeland for archaic or 'proto-proto-Indo-European' (also termed 'Indo-Anatolian' or 'Indo-Hittite' in the literature), the common ancestor of both Anatolian languages and early proto-IE (from which Tocharian and all other early branches divided).

+Yet, "[a]mong comparative linguists, a Balkan route for the introduction of Anatolian IE is generally considered more likely than a passage through the Caucasus, due, for example, to greater Anatolian IE presence and language diversity in the west."

 Armenian hypothesis

-Gamkrelidze and Ivanov claimed that the Urheimat was south of the Caucasus, specifically, "within eastern Anatolia, the southern Caucasus and northern Mesopotamia" during the 5th to 4th millennia BCE.
+Gamkrelidze and Ivanov proposed that the Urheimat was south of the Caucasus, specifically, "within eastern Anatolia, the southern Caucasus and northern Mesopotamia" during the 5th to 4th millennia BCE.
 Their proposal was based on a disputed theory of glottal consonants in PIE.
 According to Gamkrelidze and Ivanov, PIE words for material culture objects imply contact with more advanced peoples to the south, the existence of Semitic loan-words in PIE, Kartvelian borrowings from PIE, some contact with Sumerian, Elamite and others.
 However, given that the glottalic theory never became accepted very strongly and there was little archaeological evidence, the Gamkrelidze and Ivanov theory did not gain credence until Renfrew's Anatolian theory revived aspects of their proposal.

 Gamkrelidze and Ivanov proposed that the Greeks moved west across Anatolia to their present location, a northward movement of some IE speakers that brought them into contact with the Finno-Ugric languages, and suggested that the Kurgan area, or better "Black Sea and Volga steppe", was a secondary homeland from which the western IE languages emerged.